bioinformaticsdotca/Genomic_Epi_2017/assignment_day1/assignment1.md

 `cd ~/workspace`

-`/media/cbwdata/IDGE_data/bin/chewBBACA/allelecall/BBACA.py -i assemblies_subset2.list -g wgMLST_genes.list -o ~/workspace/wgMLST_call --cpu 6`
+`/media/cbwdata/IDGE_data/bin/chewBBACA/allelecall/BBACA.py -i assemblies_subset2.list -g wgMLST_genes.list -o ~/workspace/wgMLST_call --cpu 8`

 4. On the output folder, there will be a folder called `results_<DATE>`, with the MLST calling result files.
 The called alleles are in the file `results_alleles.tsv`.
 Each column has a different locus, and on each row there are the allele calls for each sample.
 You can look at some calls with the `cut` command, together with `column` to align the columns correctly:

   `cut -f 1,2-5  results_alleles.tsv | column -s  $'\t' -t`

-  Try different columns other that 2-5 to look at other allele calls, and see if you can visually have a quick idea on how the samples form different clusters.
+  Try different columns other that 2-5 to look at other allele calls.
   You will notice that some of the calls are numbers, and some have some letter codes.
 In the case of numbers, this is the call of the corresponding allele for this locus.
 For the codes, the list below has a short explanation for each.
 This usually means that no precise call was made, and it explains why.

 * INF – Novel inferred allele that is assigned a new identifier and added to the allele database for that given locus